codio-templates/guides-assessments-demo/.guides/content/Fill-in-the-blank-628e.md

-Please refer to the [Fill In The Blank](https://codio.com/docs/content/authoring/assessments/assessments-fitb/) documentation for configuration details.
+Please refer to the [Fill in the blank](https://codio.com/docs/content/authoring/assessments/assessments-fitb/) documentation for configuration details.

 {Check It!|assessment}(fill-in-the-blanks-539535015)